-Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arm's-length.
+Investment properties are measured initially at cost and subsequently at fair value, being the price that would be received to sell such an asset in an orderly transaction between market participants at the measurement date.
+As a non-financial asset, investment properties are measured at highest and best use.
 Properties are not depreciated but are revalued on a five year rolling programme according to market conditions at the year-end.
 Carrying values are reviewed annually to ascertain if materially different from market values for those assets not valued in year.
-Gains and losses on revaluation are posted to the Financing and Investment Income and

-Expenditure line in the Comprehensive Income and Expenditure Statement.
+Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.